ibmdb/python-ibmdb/README.md

 ## Latest Updates

 ### *Updated ibm_db*
-  June 17, 2020: A new release 3.0.2 of ibm_db and ibm_db_dbi available.
+  Feb 02, 2021: A new release 3.0.3 of ibm_db and ibm_db_dbi available.

 <a name='support'></a>